bugzmanov/mechanical_sympathy/README.md

 ## Disks
 * Chapter 9 in [Systems Performance: Enterprise and the Cloud](https://www.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098) is great
+* [Fantastic SSD Internals and How to Learn and Use Them] (https://huaicheng.github.io/p/systor22-queenie.pdf)
 * [Blog posts series: Coding for SSDs](http://codecapsule.com/2014/02/12/coding-for-ssds-part-1-introduction-and-table-of-contents/) - meh. but gives you the basics

 ## Networking